Online Fair Allocations with Binary Valuations and Beyond: Introduction

-In the chores setting, we first demonstrate the inapproximability of EF1 for additive tri-valued cost functions, which hinders our ability to explore more general cost functions.
+In the chores setting, we introduce the completeness constraints.
+We first show the inapproximability of EF1 even for two agents with additive personalized tri-valued cost functions, which blocks our way of studying more general cost functions.
 Next, we investigate the restricted cost functions, such as additive binary cost functions.